 Citrix Gateway service for HDX Proxy

-Special Thanks: Vijaya Raghavan, Kenneth Bell, Jeff Kann, and Hrushikesh Paralikar
+Special Thanks: Vijaya Raghavan, Kenneth Bell, Jeff Kann, Hrushikesh Paralikar, Simon Jackson, and Pradeep Vasu

 Citrix Gateway service for HDX Proxy provides users with secure remote access to Citrix Virtual Apps and Desktops without having to deploy Citrix Gateway in the on-premises DMZ or reconfigure firewalls.
 The entire infrastructure overhead of managing remote access moves to the cloud and is hosted by Citrix.